Amit Kothari

 Here’s where it gets specific.
 After the access strategy, you need technical enforcement.
 The companies that get this right layer four controls.

 Layer 1: DNS and firewall rules.
 Block the API endpoints and web interfaces for unauthorised AI tools at the network perimeter.
 The big ones: api.openai.com, api.anthropic.com, claude.ai, chat.openai.com, generativelanguage.googleapis.com, and the long tail of smaller tools.
-Palo Alto Networks created an “Artificial Intelligence” URL category in their next-gen firewalls with granular sub-categories as of December 2024.
+Palo Alto Networks created an “Artificial Intelligence” URL category in their next-gen firewalls with granular sub-categories.
 This catches web traffic but misses desktop apps.

 Layer 2: Cloud access security.
 Zscaler’s data shows AI/ML usage surged 36x year-over-year while 60% was actively blocked.
 The surge tells you blocking alone isn’t enough.
 But CASB tools give you three modes worth knowing: Block (financial services usually), Caution (coaching popup that logs but allows), and Isolate (browser isolation that prevents copy-paste of sensitive data).
 Caution mode is underrated.
 It captures the intent without creating the resentment that drives people to personal devices.

 Layer 3: Endpoint detection.
 This is the newest layer and the one most companies miss.
-CrowdStrike’s AI Data Risk Detection extends beyond network traffic to desktop applications.
-It discovers 1,800+ AI apps on endpoints including ChatGPT desktop, Claude Desktop, Cursor, IDE extensions, and even MCP servers.
+CrowdStrike’s Falcon AI Detection and Response (AIDR) extends beyond network traffic to desktop applications.
+Its sensors detect more than 1,800 distinct AI applications running on enterprise devices, including ChatGPT desktop, Claude Desktop, Cursor, IDE extensions, and even MCP servers.
 The kicker: it captures full prompt content from the endpoint itself, bypassing HTTPS encryption that blinds network-level tools.

 Layer 4: DLP tuned for AI patterns.
 Traditional data loss prevention looks for file transfers and structured data.
 AI prompts are unstructured text.
-Harmonic Security built 21 purpose-built small language models specifically for real-time prompt inspection, achieving 96% fewer false alerts than standard DLP and about 75% cost savings over traditional approaches.
-The key insight: you need DLP that understands prompts, not just payloads.
+Harmonic Security uses purpose-built small language models for real-time prompt inspection.
+An Enterprise Strategy Group review found 96% fewer alerts than standard DLP and roughly 75% savings on project costs and time.
+The key point: you need DLP that understands prompts, not just payloads.

 No single layer catches everything.
 DNS blocks catch the obvious web traffic.
 CASB catches cloud-routed access.
 Endpoint detection catches desktop apps.
 AI-tuned DLP catches the content that shouldn’t leave regardless of the channel.
 The companies doing this well run all four.
 The ones doing it badly run only the first one and think they’re covered.